Skip to main content

 Two URL kinds per service:

-Choice is per-service, via the fibe.gg/expose label.
+Routing is opted in per service with fibe.gg/port; pick public vs. internal per service with fibe.gg/visibility (defaults to external).
 Container ports are not published manually.
 Fibe handles binding, certificates, the proxy.

 services: